Seconds (1966 film): Casting

 For the central role of Antiochus "Tony" Wilson, Frankenheimer had sought Kirk Douglas, whose company, Joel Productions, was producing the film.
 When Douglas was unavailable due to other commitments, Frankenheimer offered the role to Laurence Olivier.
 After reading the screenplay, Olivier agreed to take the part, but Paramount Pictures objected to the casting, believing that Olivier was not a big enough star at the time.
-Hudson was ultimately cast in the feature, despite attempts by friends and colleagues to dissuade him.
+Hudson was cast in the feature despite attempts by friends and colleagues to dissuade him.
 He wanted to expand his range, feeling that he had been typecast because of his work in numerous romantic comedies.
 "He was one of the nicest guys I’ve ever met," Frankenheimer recounted.
 "He really wanted to do this picture, but he would only do it as the second character.
 He didn’t think he could handle the older character."

 Filming

-Principal photography of Seconds began on June 14, 1965, on a budget of $2.5 million.
+Principal photography of Seconds began on June 14, 1965, with a budget of $2.5 million.
 Filming primarily occurred in Malibu, California, where much of the film is set, with additional photography occurring in Scarsdale, New York, where the first act of the film takes place, as well as New York City.
-In order to successfully shoot a transition sequence in Grand Central Station, Frankenheimer hired a Playboy Bunny to pose as an actress filming a scene, during which she stripped down into a bikini in the terminal; this distracted onlookers, allowing Frankenheimer to successfully capture the footage he needed without interruption.
+In order to successfully shoot a transition sequence in Grand Central Station, Frankenheimer hired a Playboy Bunny to pose as an actress filming a scene during which she stripped down into a bikini in the terminal; this distracted onlookers, allowing Frankenheimer to successfully capture the footage he needed without interruption.
 The Dionysian-themed party sequence was shot on location with a handheld camera in Santa Barbara, California, during an annual wine festival held there.

-The director of photography for Seconds was James Wong Howe, who pioneered novel techniques in black-and-white cinematography, and whose career spanned nearly five decades.
-While shooting the sequences inside The company's headquarters (which were constructed on the Paramount Studios lot), Howe employed an innovative system, which featured "complete lighting of sets for closeups, long shots, etc., sans separate setups, plus the use of ceilinged sets."
+The director of photography for Seconds was James Wong Howe, who pioneered novel techniques in black-and-white cinematography and whose career spanned nearly five decades.
+While shooting the sequences inside the company's headquarters (which were constructed on the Paramount Studios lot), Howe employed an innovative system featuring "complete lighting of sets for closeups, long shots, etc., sans separate setups, plus the use of ceilinged sets."
 Filming was completed in August 1965.

 In Frankenheimer's commentary on the DVD, he notes: